 Bathing the kids was a joy, having them float in your arm and just looking at you.
 We have so many great photos from bath time.

-Our hospital wouldn’t let the kids go from the SCN until they reached 2.8kg, and this is what took the time with Twin B, although she proved to be the stronger of the two, it just took ages for her to gain the weight, but we eventually made it.
+Our hospital wouldn’t let babies leave the SCN until they reached 2.8kg.
+This is what took the time with Twin B, although she proved to be the stronger of the two.
+It just took ages for her to gain the weight, but we eventually made it.
 We had made our way up through alternate suck and tube feeds, to all suck feeds, most still on bottles, but we made it.
 And we could take Twin A & Twin B home, where the real fun began – reflux, illnesses, breathing difficulties and more.
 But we have unconstrained access to the kids, and the love keeps growing each day.

 Twinfo is Australia’s largest, most supportive, online community for parents of twins and triplets.
 Twinfo offers advice, products and services that make raising your babies easier, freeing you up to enjoy all the precious moments.